chillsynth/chillbot/README.md

 [//]: # ( ORANGE - In Progress    : ffbf00 )
 [//]: # ( GREEN  - Complete       : 00ff80 )
 [//]: # ( BLUE   - In Beta        : 0080ff )

+## Running locally
+Copy `.env.example` to `.env`
+Put your bot token in the `DISCORD_CLIENT_SECRET` variable

+Make sure you have `make` installed
+Run `make run/live`.
+Now you have auto reloading when changing code files!

+## Running in the dev environment
+Put your bot token in Github the actions secret `DISCORD_DEV_CLIENT_SECRET`
+Simply push your code to the develop branch and it will auto deploy in about a minute

+## Running in the production environment (not setup yet)
+Put your bot token in Github the actions secret `DISCORD_PROD_CLIENT_SECRET`
+~~Simply push your code to the main branch and it will auto deploy in about a minute~~
+Add your new version with changes to CHANGELOG.md
+Make a pull request from develop into main
+Complete that PR and the new version will get auto tagged and released on github and deployed to the prod environment